Working with Files & Directories in Python

 Buffered reading

-Process a large text file, but without without loading it all to memory at the same time (buffered reading)
+Process text files line by line without loading it all to memory at once:

 with open("path/to/file") as f: